vishleshpatel/PolicyBench/README.md

 ## Introduction

 PolicyBench Simulates the data plane policy semantic of SDN with different network management applications.
 PolicyBench can be used for following purposes:
-1. benchmarking SDN flow table management schemes.
+1. benchmarking SDN flow table management schemes,

-2. generating policy workloads for research on SDN policy enforcements.
+2. generating policy workloads for research on SDN policy enforcements,

 3. analyzing the semantic characteristic of SDN data plane policies.

 As a start, PolicyBench generates rules for 3 kinds of SDN Applications: Reachability, Measurement and Security applications.
 It does that with the help of 2 correlated tools: PolicyGenerator and RuleGenerator.